-The contract requires members to remain in the pool for a minimum of three (3) years and must give notice 60 days before terminating participation.
-Members joining after October 2000 join the pool with one (1) full fiscal year commitment and must give notice six (6) months before terminating participation.
-The Interlocal Governmental Agreement is renewed automatically each year after the initial three (3) year period.
-Even after termination, a member is still responsible for contribution to the Pool for any unresolved, unreported and in-process claims for the period they were a signatory to the Interlocal Governmental Agreement.
+The contract requires members to continue membership for a period of not less than one (1) year and must give notice 60 days before terminating participation.
+The Intergovernmental Contract is automatically renewed after the initial one (1) full fiscal year commitment.
+Even after termination, a member is still responsible for contribution to the Pool for any unresolved, unreported and inprocess claims for the period they were a signatory to the Intergovernmental Contract.